albertwujj/albertwujj.github.io/_posts/2019-05-20-Tweeting-towards-the-infinite-potential-of-humans-3.md

 It's so hard to convince anyone of anything.

+Beebeebeebeebeebeebeebee - everywhere you look people are hooked onto things.

+It's not called depression.
+It's called the inability to choose anything for yourself.

 In the ideal world everyone discusses with each other until they each agree to their individual satisifaction.

 Then they can each discuss anything with each other.

+Love is death of duty.
+Duty is death of freedom.

 Please email critique to <albertwujj@gmail.com> (Albert) or <timerox888@gmail.com> (Aaron).
 Feel free to copy.
 After all, these are quotes, not original thoughts.
 Part 3 is *arriving*. lol